Create a Marketplace Package

 Note: There may be limitations to using certain segments.
 For details, see Data usage conditions.

-2. In the Include list, click ADD TARGETING.
+1. In the Include section, click ADD TARGETING.

-7. To include another set of segments, click + AND and repeat steps 4, 5, and 6.
-You can add up to four sets of segments.
+6. To include another set of segments, click + AND and repeat steps 3-5.

-8. To exclude segments, in the Exclude list, click ADD TARGETING.
+1. In the Exclude section, click ADD TARGETING.

 OptionDescription